G4brym/GetCompany.info/README.md

 5. export DB_PASS="Postgresql db Password"

 ### Elastic beanstalk
-This project is ready to use in the amazon elastic beanstalk, just run eb init and eb deloy <name> and you are ready to go
+This project is ready to use in the amazon elastic beanstalk, just run "eb init" and "eb deloy name" and you are ready to go

 ### Preview
 Index Page